R&D Tax Credits – additional changes from Budget 2023

 In the Budget, the Chancellor stated that he wanted to make taxes more competitive in the UK’s life science and creative industry sectors.
 He added that in his previous Autumn Statement, he said he would come back with a more robust R&D tax credit scheme for smaller research-intensive companies.
-Below are a summary of the key changes:

 R&D Enhanced Credit